immunant/c2rust/examples/grabc/README.md

 ## Transpiling

-The steps to get the transpiled code are as followed:
+The steps to get the transpiled code are as follows:

     $ intercept-build make
     $ c2rust transpile compile_commands.json